 Electronic waste is a rapidly growing problem worldwide, with an estimated 53.6 million metric tons generated globally in 2019, according to the Global E-Waste Monitor 2020.
 This staggering amount of waste is expected to reach 74.7 million metric tons by 2030, posing significant environmental and health risks.
-However, only 17.4% of this e-waste was collected and recycled in 2019.
 As the demand for electronic devices continues to rise, it is essential that we adopt efficient and sustainable solutions to manage the e-waste crisis.
 That's where shredding comes in.

 Shredding electronic waste is an essential step in the recycling process, as it enables the recovery of valuable resources while reducing the volume of hazardous waste.
 Electronic devices often contain valuable metals like gold, silver, and copper, which can be extracted through shredding and other separation technologies.
 In addition, shredding helps reduce the volume of electronic waste, making it easier and more cost-effective to transport and process.